stanfordclojure/pset3/README.md

         (throw e))))
 ```

+In the above example, `run-task` takes the async method, and all the arguments
+except the callback function, and returns a channel.

+If the read file operation succeeded, it will print the contents of
-The `result-chan` should be closed after it is read from.
+`/etc/passwd`, otherwise it will throw an error.
+The `result-chan` should be
+closed after it is read from.

 #### Part 2